ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 3.
 Create your Kafka Connect configuration
 {: #step3_create_config}

-1. From the kafka-connect project, edit the <code>connect-distributed.properties</code> file and replace <BOOTSTRAP_SERVERS> in one place and <APIKEY> in three places with your {{site.data.keyword.messagehub}} credentials.
+1. From the kafka-connect project, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.

-    Provide <BOOTSTRAP_SERVERS> as a comma-separated list.
+    Provide &lt;BOOTSTRAP_SERVERS&gt; as a comma-separated list.
 If they are not valid, you will get an error.

-    Your <APIKEY> will appear in clear text on your machine but will be secret when pushed to IKS.
+    Your &lt;APIKEY&gt; will appear in clear text on your machine but will be secret when pushed to IKS.

     If you have more than one replica (that is you're using a paid cluster), edit the <code>kafka-connect.yaml</code> file and edit the line<code>replicas: 1</code>